About the Group

 - Natural Capital, 8 July 2019 (briefing paper for policy-makers, briefing note for practitioners)

-- Nature and Mental Health, 24 February 2020 (presentation slides, minutes of the event, briefing paper coming soon)
+- Nature and Mental Health, 24 February 2020 (presentation slides, minutes of the event)

 Associate membership of the APPG for Nature is open to non-parliamentary organisations.
 Membership subscriptions from these organisations provide a source of funding that allows CIEEM to organise events and cover some administration costs.
 CIEEM will facilitate the running of a regular meeting and site visit programme, parliamentary work and information distribution.